-#GP(0) If the CPL is greater than (has less privilege) the I/O privilege level (IOPL) and any of the corresponding I/O permission bits in accessed is 1.

-TSS for the I/O port being accessed is 1.
+#GP(0) If the CPL is greater than (has less privilege) the I/O privilege level (IOPL) and any of the corresponding I/O permission bits in TSS for the I/O port being accessed is 1.

-#GP(0) If any of the I/O permission bits in the TSS for the I/O port being
+#GP(0) If any of the I/O permission bits in the TSS for the I/O port being accessed is 1.

+#PF(fault-code) If a page fault occurs.

+#UD If the LOCK prefix is used.